Skip to Content

 Step-by-Step Guide

-Step 1 — Navigate to the API Key page
+Step 1: Navigate to the API Keys page

-From the dashboard sidebar, locate the General section and click API Key (key icon).
+From the dashboard sidebar, open the Developer section and click API Keys (key icon).
+The Developer group also contains a Logs entry for the request log.

-Dashboard sidebar with the API Key entry highlighted under the General section
+Dashboard sidebar with the API Keys entry highlighted under the Developer section

-The confirmation dialog includes an optional Label input.
-Labels appear in audit logs to identify which key created or modified each short URL — for example, api-key:Production Integration versus api-key:CI Pipeline.
-If you skip the label, the backend uses <your-org-name> API key as the default.
+The New key dialog has a required Label input.
+Labels appear in audit logs and the request log to identify which key created or modified each short URL (for example, api-key:Production Integration versus api-key:CI Pipeline).

 Validation rules: